ElliotFreebairn/opengl-game-engine/README.md

 - Build a working 3D game engine using OpenGL
 - Learn low-level graphics programming and engine architecture
-- Apply some maths learn from uni and learn more complex topics
+- Apply some maths from uni and learn more complex topics
-- Goal is to create a simple game using this engine
+- To create a simple 3d game with the engine

 ## Tech Stack